-It is one of the most challenging and dangerous parts of sailing because there are so many other boats and things you can crash into in the harbor area.
+It is one of the most challenging and dangerous sailing parts because there are so many boats and things you can crash into in the harbor area.
 The last thing you want is to crash into other ships or bump a boat on a mooring in the harbor area.
 This can damage not only your boat but also the other boat.

 Also, harbor areas have a lot of traffic, and a skipper needs to understand the rules of the harbor area and who has what right of way.
 If a skipper does not understand this, it will confuse the other boats and be a safety issue.